ryan-neil/gosurf/server/README.md

 # 🌊 Forecasting

-Weather forecasting is all probabilistic statistics.
+Weather forecasting is a very challenging subject because it's all probabilistic statistics.
+Believe it or not trying to predict mother nature doesn't always work out so well...Anyway I've put together some resources that help us understand how we can better make these predictions with a little more accuracy.

 Resources: